MicrosoftDocs/azure-docs/articles/active-directory/hybrid/plan-migrate-adfs-password-hash-sync.md

 Skip to [Testing and next steps](#testing-and-next-steps).

    > [!IMPORTANT]
-   > Skip the section **Option B: Switch from federation to password hash sync by using Azure AD Connect and PowerShell**.
+   > Skip the section **Option B: Switch from federation to password hash synchronization by using Azure AD Connect and PowerShell**.
 The steps in that section don't apply if you chose Option A to change the sign-in method to password hash synchronization and enable seamless SSO.

 #### Option B: Switch from federation to password hash synchronization using Azure AD Connect and PowerShell